 While the polenta is cooking, make the sauce by sautéing some sweet cherry tomatoes in a little olive oil, and red pepper flakes just until they start to break down.

 And last but not least, the assembly!
-Ladle some polenta into bowls, and then top with the cherry tomato sauce and of course, that delectable mozzarella cheese.
+Ladle the polenta into bowls, and then top with the cherry tomato sauce and of course, that delectable mozzarella cheese.
 Sprinkle with oregano…

 …and break out the spoons!
 And if you are making this for the Southern husband, make sure you tell him it’s grits.
 Ha!